BADC0D3/piece-python-runner/README.md

    - Optimize your code for better performance
    - Consider breaking into smaller steps

-3. **Memory Error**: Out of memory
+3. **"connect ENOENT /var/run/docker.sock"** (Sandboxed version)
+   - This means Docker socket is not accessible
+   - If running Activepieces in Docker, mount the socket: `-v /var/run/docker.sock:/var/run/docker.sock`
+   - Alternatively, use the standard (non-sandboxed) version
+   - Ensure Docker is installed and running on the host

+4. **"No module named pip"** (Standard version)
+   - Install pip in your environment: `apt-get install python3-pip`
+   - Or use the sandboxed version which includes pip
+   - Or use only Python standard library (no external packages)

+5. **Virtual environment creation fails**
+   - The piece automatically detects Docker and skips venv creation
-   - Use the sandboxed version with memory limits
+   - In minimal containers, use the sandboxed version instead
-   - Process data in chunks
-   - Clear large variables when done
+   - Or ensure python3-venv is installed: `apt-get install python3-venv`

-4. **JSON Parse Error**: Output is not valid JSON
+6. **JSON Parse Error**: Output is not valid JSON
    - Ensure you're using `json.dumps()` for output
    - Check for print statements that might interfere